XRPLF/xrpl-dev-portal/content/tutorial-rippleapi-beginners-guide.md

 ## Use NPM to install RippleAPI and dependencies ##

 RippleAPI uses the newest version of JavaScript, ECMAScript 6 (also known as ES2015).
-In order to use the new features of ECMAScript 6, RippleAPI depends on [Babel-Node](https://babeljs.io) and its ES2015 presets.
+To use the new features of ECMAScript 6, RippleAPI depends on [Babel-Node](https://babeljs.io) and its ES2015 presets.
 You can use `npm` to install RippleAPI and these dependencies together.

 #### 1. Create a new directory for your project